-Where single size aggregate is used, a geotextile (as per Clause 14.2.7) is required to surround all bedding material.
+Where single size aggregate is used, a geotextile (as per Clause 14.2.6) is required to surround all bedding material.
 For pipes less than 250 mm in outside diameter, a 10 mm nominal sized material shall be used.
 The geotextile (and aggregate) shall not be exposed in any direction and shall be contained within wing walls or similar.

-Compaction requirements as per Table 15.3-B applies for haunch and side support for all fills and trenches.
+Compaction requirements as per Table 15.3(b) applies for haunch and side support for all fills and trenches except where 10 mm or 20 mm nominal size bedding material is used.